9.1.4 – Family Educational Right to Privacy Act (FERPA), a.k.a Buckley Amendment

-If for any reason staff does not feel comfortable releasing information over the phone, the caller should be referred to the staff member’s immediate supervisor, the Dean of Student Services, or the Director of Enrollment Services.
+If for any reason staff does not feel comfortable releasing information over the phone, the caller should be referred to the staff member’s immediate supervisor, the Dean of Student Services, or the Registrar.

 To schools in which a student seeks or intends to enroll (the College will make an attempt to notify the student that records are being provided).

 To the Comptroller General of the United States.

 To the Attorney General of the United States.

 To the Secretary of the Department of Education.